jmfergeau/DuenaRevivalTheme/README.md

 Theme URL - http://www.cherryframework.com/free-themes/duena-free-wordpress-theme/ (dead url)<br>
 Demo URL - http://www.tmbhtest.com/themes/duena (dead url)

+## What more to do
+- Gutenberg-ready formatting
+- Making compatible the new menu feature in customization
+- Maybe more...

 ## Changelog
 #### v2.1.0 (Revival started here)
 - Tweak: Replaced Google+ logo and entry bu Tumblr since Google+ is about to close